Facebook

 License information was derived automatically

-This horizontal bar chart displays health expenditure (% of GDP) by capital city using the aggregation average, weighted by gdp and is filtered where the region is South America.
-The data is about countries per year.
+This horizontal bar chart displays fertility rate (births per woman) by capital city using the aggregation average, weighted by population female in South America.
+The data is about countries.

 License information was derived automatically

-This horizontal bar chart displays electricity production from hydroelectric sources (% of total) by capital city using the aggregation average and is filtered where the region is South America.
+This horizontal bar chart displays expense (% of GDP) by capital city using the aggregation average, weighted by gdp in South America.
+The data is filtered where the date is 2023.
 The data is about countries per year.

 License information was derived automatically